smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "Minos didn't authorize-"

-"The King has been occupied with the architects.
+"The King has been occupied with his project.
 I simply follow his orders."

 Theron picked up one of her letters from the writing desk without permission.
 "Correspondence from Rhodes?
 Their governor seeks extensions.
 Syracuse made similar requests.
-Everyone senses weakness, Majesty."
+Everyone senses weakness."

 She turned to face him.
 He stood reading her private letters as if they were his own.